 Latest Planning Assumptions - Section 93.110 specifies that conformity determinations must be based upon the most recent planning assumptions in force at the time the conformity analysis begins.
 This is defined as "the point at which the MPO begins to model the impact of the proposed transportation plan or TIP on travel and/or emissions.
 New data that becomes available after an analysis begins is required to be used in the conformity determination only if a significant delay in the analysis has occurred, as determined through interagency consultation" (EPA, 2010b).
-All analyses for the Conformity Analysis were conducted using the latest planning assumptions and emissions models in force at the time the conformity analysis started in September 2020 (see Chapter 2).

 Latest Emissions Models - Section 93.111 requires that the latest emission estimation models specified for use in SIPs must be used for the conformity analysis.
 EPA has approved EMFAC2017 for conformity use on August 15, 2019 and the final rule started the two-year grace period to transition to the new emissions model for use in conformity demonstrations.
 Therefore, EMFAC2014 continued to be used in this conformity analysis as documented in Chapter 3.
-EPA issued a federal register notice on December 14, 2015 formally approving EMFAC2014 for use in conformity determinations.
+EPA issued a federal register notice on December 14, 2015, formally approving EMFAC2014 for use in conformity determinations.
 On November 20, 2019, California Air Resources Board (CARB) released "EMFAC Off-Model Adjustment Factors to Account for the SAFE Vehicles Rule Part One" for use in regional conformity analyses.
 On March 12, 2020, EPA concurred on the use of CARB's EMFAC off-model adjustment factors in conformity demonstrations.
 On April 30, EPA and NHTSA published SAFE Vehicles Rule for Model Years 2021-2026 Passenger Cars and Light Trucks (Final SAFE Rule) rolling back federal fuel economy standards.
-On June 26, 2020 CARB issued a public notice stating that EMFAC adjustments released in November continue to be suitable for conformity purposes.
-The 2021 Conformity Analysis for the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 incorporates these adjustments.
+On June 26, 2020, CARB issued a public notice stating that EMFAC adjustments released in November continue to be suitable for conformity purposes.
+On March 14, EPA issued a final decision rescinding its 2019 waiver withdrawal, therefore EMFAC adjustments will no longer required for regional conformity analyses (CARB guidance still pending at this time).
+Therefore, the Conformity Analysis for the 2023 FTIP and 2022 RTP does not include SAFE Rule adjustments.